Year end checklist

 The timing could not be better.
 An RESP may make the perfect Christmas gift this holiday season.

 Market Volatility can create opportunities for tax losses.
-If you have not capitalized on tax loss selling, you many want to see if there are opportunities within your non-RRSP investments.
-Tax loss selling does not apply to investments inside the RRSP or the TFSA.
+If you have not capitalized on tax-loss selling, you may want to see if there are opportunities within your non-RRSP investments.
+Tax-loss selling does not apply to investments inside the RRSP or the TFSA.

 In order to trigger your capital losses, you will need to sell any investments where the market value is lower than the adjusted cost base.
 Any sale triggers a disposition and qualifies as a capital loss.
 Remember that there is a superficial loss rule, which means that if you buy back the same original investment within 30 days, your capital loss will be disallowed.